ltgoslo/simple_elmo/README.md

 constructed by averaging individual contextualized word embeddings.
 Its shape is (number of sentences, ELMo dimensionality).

+Both methods can be used with the **layers** argument, which takes one of the three values:
+- *average* (default): return the average of all ELMo layers for each word;
+- *top*: return only the top (last) layer for each word;
+- *all*: return all ELMo layers for each word
+(an additional dimension appears in the produced tensor, with the shape equal to the number of layers in the model, 3 as a rule)

 Use these tensors for your downstream tasks.

 # Example scripts